-If the lumpiness can be felt throughout the breast and feels like your other breast, then it is probably normal breast tissue.
+If the lumpiness can be felt throughout the breast and feels like your other breast, then it’s likely normal breast tissue.

-Lumps that feel harder or different from the rest of the breast (or the other breast) or that feel like a change are a concern and should be checked.
-When this type of lump is found, it may be a sign of breast cancer or a benign breast condition (as a cyst or fibroadenoma).
-Learn more about benign breast conditions.
+Lumps that feel harder or different from the rest of the breast (or the other breast) or that feel like a change should be checked.
+This type of lump may be a sign of breast cancer or a benign breast condition (such as a cyst or fibroadenoma).

 Signs of a more serious condition (such as breast cancer) include discharge that: